vixrant/lex-tutorial/README.md

     {ID}            printf("Identifier: %s \n", yytext);
     \n              printf("New line \n");

-%% Sections The section above %% is Declarations section with C code, declarations (DIGIT, ID), and other configurations.
+**%% Sections:** The section above %% is Declarations section with C code, declarations (DIGIT, ID), and other configurations.

 ## Example 3